Pyprohly/reddit-api-doc-notes/docs/api-reference/subreddit.rst

 .. csv-table:: HTTP Errors
    :header: "Status Code","Description"

+   "302","The specified subreddit does not exist."
+   "404","* There is no user context.
-   "404","* You don't have permission to view this subreddit's settings.
+   * You don't have permission to view this subreddit's settings."

-   * There is no user context."

 .. seealso:: `<https://www.reddit.com/dev/api/#GET_r_{subreddit}_about_edit>`_